 To make these garlic chips, you just need to add neutral-flavored oil (vegetable, canola, etc) in a large frying pan and slowly fry the thinly sliced garlic pieces until golden brown.
 The caveat here is to make sure you don’t heat the oil too fast to prevent burnt garlic slices.
 Once they are beautifully brown, transfer to a dish lined with a paper towel and keep the garlic-infused oil for other cooking.
 Feel free to make more and have these garlic chips on hand for your other noodle dishes or rice dishes such as Garlic Fried Rice and Oxtail Udon.

-Immersed in an unforgettable broth and adorned with a various mixture of toppings, I promise this Black Sesame Dan Dan Noodles will satisfy your taste buds, leaving you craving for more.
+Immersed in an unforgettable broth and adorned with various toppings, I promise this Black Sesame Dan Dan Noodles will satisfy your taste buds, leaving you craving for more.

 - ½ cup soy milk

-- 1 ½ Tbsp black sesame paste (see Notes for substitute)
+- 1½ Tbsp black sesame paste (you can make homemade Black Sesame Paste; see Notes for substitutions)

 - 1 Tbsp soy sauce